D4-project/d4-website/_posts/2020-03-06-analyzer-d4-isn.md

 ## Telnet ports 23(23)?
-Unsurprisingly, because it was the original Mirai target ports, Telnet ports **23** and **2323** have a very high Mirai-like rate:
+Unsurprisingly, since it was the original Mirai target ports, Telnet ports **23** and **2323** have a very high Mirai-like rate:

 {% include gallery.html